tolgatabanli/comparescript/README.md

 library(comparescript)
 ```

-## 🔄 Example Workflow
+## Example Workflow
-Assuming we have a solution sheet ("reference.R") and a student assignment ("student.R"), we can compare the values of the variable after a dynamic evaluation of both scripts.
+Assuming we have a solution sheet (`reference.R`) and a student assignment (`student_assignment.R`), we can compare the values of the variable after a dynamic evaluation of both scripts.
 The assessor can also select variables to compare and assign so-called weigths, scores, for each variable.
 If both given, these vectors should be of same length and its elements correspond to each other in the same order.
 ```r